pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

   dtype: int64
   ```

-If a user didn't want to think about row labels (which they may have ended up after slicing / concatenating operations),
+If a user did not want to think about row labels (which they may have ended up after slicing / concatenating operations),
 then ``NoRowIndex`` would enable the above to work in a more intuitive
 manner (details and examples to follow below).